johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 		2. Time of day
 			1. Often better in morning (cooler, less winds, less turbulent)
 			2. Many folks prefer not to fly after noon
+				1. >[!tip] Weather in the mountains is a trendline, it’s unlikely to get better once it starts to get worse
 			3. Mountain shadow can make valley airports dark early
 		3. Seasonal Considerations
 			1. Summer